emilynakano/shining-back/README.md

 ```
 {
   "title": "How vaccines work",
-  "content": "Vaccines differ from other medical drugs in two important ways.
-The first is that they are designed to prevent disease, rather than treat it.."
+  "content": "Vaccines differ from other medical drugs in two important ways..."
 }
 ```